-As one of the Global Model Confucius Institutes, Confucius Institute in Auckland is now relocated to the historical building on Princes Street, Pembridge House, which is opposite to the clock tower of the University of Auckland.
+As one of a limited number of Model Confucius Institutes globally, Confucius Institute in Auckland is currently located in the historical Pembridge House on Princes Street.
+It is a standalone building that sits next to Albert Park and is opposite the Clock Tower at the University of Auckland.

 Pembridge is one of the best-preserved examples of an elite urban residence erected in colonial Auckland, and is one of a significant group of houses on the western side of Princes Street linked with the creation of a well-to-do neighbourhood in the 1870s.